 ISAs are a brilliant vehicle for growing your wealth tax-free.
 But the rules are complicated, and seemingly made up by a bureaucrat with a grudge against humanity.

-The purpose of this article is to help you make the most of your ISA allowance.
+This article will help you make the most of your ISA allowance.

 What is an ISA?

 ISA stands for Individual Savings Account.
-It’s the UK’s top tax-free account for savings and investments that you want to access before retirement age.
+It’s the UK’s most important tax-free account for savings and investments that you want to access before retirement age.

 - Income tax on interest paid by cash, bonds and bond funds.